Salkantay Trek 4 Days

 • Dinner.

-Our Salkantay Trek 4-Day Adventure is one of the best in the Cusco region to walk in the open air through the Andes towards the valley of Machu Picchu.
+Our Salkantay Trek 4-Day Adventure is one of the best in the Cusco region for walking through the Andes in the open air towards the valley of Machu Picchu.

 Food